-Dave and I had already done a Cenote tour in Mexico and wondered how this one could possible be different?
+Rio Secreto is unlike any cenote you will ever encounter.
+Dave and I had already done a Cenote tour in Mexico and wondered how this one could possibly be different?
 I mean, once you’ve seen one Cenote, you’ve seen them all right?
 Wrong!
-Rio Secreto is unlike any cenote you will ever encounter.

 Rio Secreto is the Mayan Riviera’s newest Cenote.
-It was only discovered just 7 years ago.
+It was only discovered in 2007.
 Visiting this pristine cave system is an incredible experience.
-It is truly a wonder of Mexico and has recently been designated one of Mexico’s most distinct and alluring nature reserves.
+It is truly a wonder of Mexico and our choice for one of the top places to visit in Mexico.

-Why is Rio Secreto the most alluring nature reserve?
-Because it is the longest semi sunken cave system in the Yucatan.
-There are 12 km of underground rivers to explore and you don’t need a dive certification.
+Why is this cenote the most alluring nature reserve?
+Because it is the longest semi-sunken cave system in the Yucatan.
+There is 12 km of underground rivers to explore and you don’t need a dive certification.
 All you have to do is walk and float through the caves as you follow your experienced guide.
 Read more: The Best Things to do in Cancun

 The magic of the Rio Secreto cave system is that there are 15 different entrances.
 You will never see other groups on your tour.
 Being split up into smaller groups allows for a more intimate experience and gives you the time to really enjoy the caves.
 You feel like you are on your own private VIP tour.

 When we arrived, we watched a quick introduction to the caves then were split up into groups for our tour.
 We went to change rooms where we put on our wetsuits, booties, helmets, and headlamps and stopped for a photo before our tour.

 It was then time to set off on a hike through the forest where we saw some creepy crawlies like tarantulas.
 There are jaguars in these woods, but our guide Raul told us that he has only seen one four times in his entire five-year career.
 Check out more: Where to Stay in Cancun: Best Hotels and Areas For Every Budget